 Aim to maintain three swims a week, but don't drop below two if you want to advance.

-A swimmer’s prize possession is their goggles.
+Swimmers' most prized possession is their goggles.
 You'll want a set of clear lenses for indoor swimming, and tinted ones for outdoors.
 An adjustable nosepiece will provide a better fit.
 The best options for most swimmers cost between $10 to $20.
 "Usually, the more expensive ones aren't that much better," Rodrigues says.
-"But if you spend less than 10 bucks, you're likely risking quality."
+"But if you spend less than $10, you're likely risking quality."

 After all, if you know a friend will be waiting for you at a race, you're more likely to put in the work to get to the starting line.